-[EDIT: Since this article was published, the Democratic party has officially added support of the assault weapon ban renewal to their party platform and Senator Feinstein has vowed to introduce it again in the upcoming session, hoping the Newtown massacre will help it push through.
-This bill WILL be debated and voted on, and I hope you can learn something about it here.]
+[EDIT: After this article was published, the Democratic party officially added support of the assault weapon ban renewal to their party platform and it was reintroduced in the following Senate session in the hopes that Newtown would help it push through.
+It died.]

 Between Two Worlds

 It’s not easy being a leftist who loves guns.
 It’s like being a Republican who listens to NPR or supports single payer health care.
 But being a leftist, I get exposed to all the liberal publications and media that invariably call for gun control every time someone does something stupid with one.
 Being a gun enthusiast, I also get exposed to the political Right’s oversimplification of those liberals as somehow lacking moral fiber or true appreciation of freedom.
 Rather than agreeing with both, I tend to end up arguing with both.
 It’s exhausting to always feel like I’m apologizing for the other “side”.

 This article takes a point of view, but aims to do so in a way that members of both sides of the political spectrum can understand.
 I’ll try to give some idea as to why we on the political left roll our eyes at the rhetoric of the NRA, and how we in the “gun culture” can possibly defend something called “assault weapons”.

 We all know the cycle by now: Tragic incident occurs, both sides attempt to use it for their political gain, both sides act shocked that the other would attempt to use it for political gain, insults are flung, statistics are cherry-picked, rinse, repeat.